Best Medicare Supplement Plans of 2026: Top Picks Compared

 • Plan G covers nearly all Medicare gaps after the $283 Part B deductible

-• Original Medicare has no out-of-pocket cap — Medigap eliminates this risk
+• Original Medicare has no out-of-pocket cap, but Medigap eliminates this risk

 Why Original Medicare Alone Isn't Enough